delirvfx/Delir/packages/delir-core/src/Document/README.md

     Name of "Saved project file (.delir)".
 - Project
     Indicate for Project data or file(.delir).
-    It contains all persistable entities on
+    It contains all persistable entities.
 - Asset
-    Indicate